-The U.S. Constitution states that we are ruled by a democratic government.
-The constitution divides our government into 3 branches:
+The U.S. Constitution states that a democratic government rules us.
+The Constitution divides our government into three branches:

 The legislative branch (or Congress) is making laws.
 Congress is additionally collecting taxes to pay for the nation’s services.

 The executive branch is carrying out the laws.
-This branch is headed by the President.
+The President heads this branch.
 Every four years, a new President is elected.

 The judicial branch consists of our nation’s courts.
 They decide on what the laws mean and if they were followed.
 Every single person, including the U.S. Government and each one of its officials, is required to follow our nation’s laws.